The Flock

 Our lambs

 Each year we have 30-40 new lambs, who enjoy growing up on our farm.
 We can't keep them all, so we keep our favourite 6-8 ewe lambs to add to the breeding flock - who then start breeding when they are 2 years old.
-The boys stay here until they are about a year old, when they either get sold (or kept) as rams, or go for humane slaughter to be meat.
-They live a very happy life here.
+We sell our other ewe lambs to other farmer as breeding ewes, and watch proudly as they have lambs of their own elsewhere.

 Our 'pets'!